craftcms/docs/docs/commerce/3.x/configuration.md

 A barebones template is used  by default if this setting isn’t set.

+## `loadCartRedirectUrl`

+Determines what URL the customer should be redirected to after loading a cart via the load cart action URL.

+Default: `siteUrl()`

 ## `mergeLastCartOnLogin`

 Determines whether a user’s previous cart should be merged with the active cart after they log in.